-Toyota RAV4 years to avoid — most common problems
+Best and worst Toyota RAV4 years — which to avoid

 Most common Toyota RAV4 problems

 The RAV4 is the most known compact SUV in sales and is also Toyota’s best-selling model.
 Despite being renowned for its exceptional dependability, it has experienced specific problems.
-The most common RAV4 issues are:
+According to user reports on the Car Complaints platform, the most common problems with the RAV4 are:

-Many RAV4 owners who purchased their vehicles after 2004 have run into this issue.
-In the end, the over-torqued bolts caused the cylinder head gasket to fail.
+The most common problem for Toyota RAV4 owners seemed to be the failed cylinder head gasket.
+It happened a lot due to torqued bolts which caused the cylinder head gasket to fail.
 This, along with the intense heat, can cause several problems for your car, but the best fix is to find a replacement cylinder head gasket and have it installed to get it back in working condition.

 Otherwise, you just risk the symptoms of a blown head gasket growing into a much bigger problem with engine overheating and stalling.

-Strange noises emanating from the steering rack are among the most typical complaints from RAV4 customers worldwide.
-When rotating the steering wheel fully locked, drivers frequently notice an unsettling clicking sound, with some drivers saying it occurs more often when turning slowly.
+There have been numerous reports of the clicking sound, with some drivers saying it occurs more often when turning slowly.
 Some users have experienced more severe instances of the steering wheel failing.
-Having a mechanic offers you a professional diagnostic for any steering wheel concerns is best.
+Having a mechanic offer you a professional diagnostic for any steering wheel concerns is the best solution for this.

 Drivers more frequently reported the next problem after traveling about 25,000 miles.
 The RAV4 has had water pump failure more than once, often accompanied by obnoxious noises from the engine.
 You would need to replace the water pump to avoid any more serious problems.